Since the coronavirus pandemic hit New York City, GrowNYC has responded swiftly to the needs of our community.

 - Assigning additional GrowNYC staff on the ground to regulate customer flow and ensure physical distancing

-- Separating farm stand spaces with at least 10 feet of distance between the tents, more where possible, to reduce congestion
+- Separating farm stand spaces to reduce congestion

 - There is no sampling of products at markets until further notice